Protective and Restraining Orders in Las Vegas Nevada

 - Comply with all the conditions of the temporary restraining order.

-- Hire a lawyer experienced in fighting restraining orders.
+- Hire a lawyer experienced in fighting restraining orders in Las Vegas.

 Your legal counsel will review the order and all its conditions.
 They can also help you determine if the order has insufficient legal evidences which could result in the court not granting the permanent restraining order.